EvictionLab/eviction-lab-website/content/eviction-tracking/miami-fl.md

 {{% report_map shapes="/uploads/miami_shapes.json" data="/uploads/miami_map.csv" %}}

-Miami-Dade, Broward, and Palm Beach Counties are divided into XXXXXXXXX census tracts.
+Miami-Dade, Broward, and Palm Beach Counties are divided into 1219 census tracts.
 In each of those tracts, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

-1. Eviction filing data for Miami-Dade, Broward, and Palm Beach Counties are provided by XXXXXXXX.
-Historical averages cover 2016-2019.
+1. Eviction filing data for Miami-Dade, Broward, and Palm Beach Counties were collected by the [Shimberg Center for Housing Studies](http://www.shimberg.ufl.edu/) at the University of Florida.
+Historical averages cover the years 2014-2019.
 2. Tract-level breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.